Connection Without Conversation

 More observant.

-More comfortable admitting when I didn’t know how to navigate something perfectly.
+More comfortable admitting when I didn't know what I was doing.

-I Remember The Feeling More Than Specific Conversations
+I Remember The Feeling More Than The Details

 Maybe because there weren't many conversations to remember.

-the strange intimacy of spending time around people you cannot fully communicate with and still understanding one another in small ways anyway.
+The strange intimacy of spending time with people you couldn't fully communicate with and still understanding one another in small ways.

 Sometimes it simply requires attention.